By Michael Holland –

 - what concerns they have with the transition

-The leader responds to these questions in front of his team to affirm/clarify the perceptions, to answer the questions and to address the concerns.
-He sets expectations and get issues on the table early on which creates an open climate to deal with potential mis-perceptions, issues and conflict.
+The leader responds to these questions in front of their team to affirm/clarify the perceptions, to answer the questions and to address the concerns.
+They set expectations and get issues on the table early on which creates an open climate to deal with potential mis-perceptions, issues and conflict.
 (Learn more about this type of process here)

 Go Through a 360-Degree Feedback Survey